WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Changelog  ==

 = 1.2.1 =
-* Feature - Functionality to display the users moodle account link unlink status.
+* Feature - Functionality to display the users moodle account link unlink status on users list table for the admin user.
-* Fix - fix for the plugin data update on plugin update.
+* Fix - Fix for the plugins default data update on plugin update.

 =  1.2.0  =
 * Feature - Functionality to set course access expiry days.